By Tammy Sons

 Obviously, common sense tells us that if the soil feels dry, then your herb or soil needs water.
 Another great trick, to telling if a plant has water again or not is to pick up the pot and see how heavy it is.
 Your herbs need good containers that have holes in them so that your plants can drain well when you water them and not root rot.
 If some water comes out of the bottom, it is good, but remember to not over-water your herbs.

 Step 5.
 After ten days, start feeding your plants

 Feed with a half-strength nutrient such as Maxsea 16-16-16 every two weeks.
 Plants that sit in their containers for more than ten days start losing their nutrients due to their roots being held together thus being so important and why after about ten days you need to give them nutrients to eat.

 There are many different types of extra nutrients that you can give your plants and herbs to help them thrive better such as Maxicrop liquid seaweed and other plant hormones that will boost your plants and help them thrive to their fullest potential.

 You will have the best feeling in the world when your plants have grown enough leaves to be taken off without affecting their growth.
 Normally, this takes about 4-6 weeks to occur depending on the type of herb that you are growing.

 Enjoy!
-Now that you have a good foundation to growing indoor herbs you can share your herbs with your family, friends and loved ones and be able to enjoy them for yourself and in all the foods that you love to use them in without having the hassle of not having herbs when you need them.
-At www.tnnursery.net you can get a wide variety of fresh herbs that you can grow indoor.
+Now that you have a good foundation to grow indoor herbs you can share your herbs with your family, friends and loved ones and be able to enjoy them for yourself and in all the foods that you love to use them in without having the hassle of not having herbs when you need them.
+At www.tnnursery.net you can get a wide variety of fresh herbs that you can grow indoors.